 Society of Women Engineers (SWE): The Duke Chapter of the Society of Women Engineers seeks to serve as a center of information on women in engineering at Duke University; encourage women engineers to attain high levels of education and professional achievement; and inform young women, their parents, counselors, and the general public of the qualifications and achievements of women engineers and the opportunities open to them.
 Nationally, SWE is a not-for-profit educational and service organization promoting engineering as a highly desirable career aspiration for women.

-In addition to the groups listed above, Duke is home to several organizations focused on underrepresented graduate students in engineering and the sciences.
-Visit our Graduate Student pages to learn more, meet some of our current grad students and learn about recruitment incentives, scholarships and fellowships available at Duke Engineering.
+Duke is home to several organizations focused on underrepresented graduate students in engineering and the sciences.
+Visit our Graduate Student pages to learn more, meet some of our current grad students and learn about recruitment incentives, scholarships, and fellowships available at Duke Engineering.

 Diversity & Inclusion Events